ehsanghaffar/ein-music/README.md

 ## 📝 Features & Commands

-Vip Music offers a variety of commands to enhance your Discord music experience, including:
+Ein Music offers a variety of commands to enhance your Discord music experience, including:

 - **Play music from YouTube via URL or search query**
 - **Search and select music to play**